Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/tensors/concatenating-tensors/concatenating-tensors-content.md

 result = torch.cat([C, D], dim=1)  # (5, 9)
 ```

+Notice how in the first case, A and B both have 3 columns (the dimension we're NOT concatenating along), and in the second case, C and D both have 5 rows.
+This matching is what makes the concatenation valid!

 ### ✗ Invalid Examples

+Now let's see what happens when the non-concatenating dimensions don't match.
+These will produce errors:

 ```python
 # Different column counts - can't stack rows!